/TINTAGEL North Cornwall, England – The Legendary Birthplace of King Arthur

 1. Tintagel Castle

-According to legends, Tintagel was the place where King Arthur was conceived but there are no further details whether King Arthur was actually born here.
-Almost everything in Tintagel has a close connection to the legendary British King.
-Tintagel is both historic and a lovely place, making it a spectacular weekend getaway.
-The spectacular view of the coast from Tintagel Castle has captured the hearts of so many visitors.
+According to legend, Tintagel is believed to be the place where King Arthur was conceived, though there are no further details confirming whether he was actually born here.
+Nearly everything in Tintagel bears a close connection to the legendary British King.

 2. The Old Post Office